 1. Fragile Paradise-Glynn Christian

 This book goes into depth about the background leading up to and after the mutiny.
 Glynn even visited Pitcairn Island in researching this book.
 Glynn Christian is a descendant of Fletcher Christian and the only descendant to write a biography about his ancestor.
-You don't know who Fletcher Christian is?
+You do not know who Fletcher Christian is?
 He is sort of like George Washington for descendants of the Bounty mutineers.
 Glynn points out that Christian was not perfect, but he also holds Bligh's temper responsible for the mutiny that happened upon the HMAV Bounty.
 This is a must read for anyone interested in Tahitian, naval, Pacific, or Pitcairn history.
 To this day I find it truly amazing that Fletcher Christian and the mutineers were able to hide out on the isolated Pitcairn island for eighteen years.
 However, even today it is hard to reach Pitcairn island and you cannot get there by airplane, which means you must take a small yacht or be lucky enough to have a commercial ship drop you off.
 The waters surrounded Pitcairn are very wild and dangerous, so it is quite a feat that the mutineers had in landing and destroying the evidence of their ship.
 Bounty Day is the independence day of Pitcairn Island and it is still celebrated today by the symbolic burning of a small ship, which is what the mutineers do to the HMAV Bounty so no passers-by could see Europeans were on the island.
 It was only by a fluke mistake that in the year 1808 the American whaler Captain Folger just happened to sale by an island that was not charted in the correct place, which is the reason the mutineers had chosen Pitcairn in the first place.

 2. Unity of Heart-Keith Chambers and Anne Chambers.